amd/ZenDNN-pytorch-plugin/CONTRIBUTING.md

     */
 }
 ```
-Here the "zendnn_op" will be available on the python side via torch.ops.zentorch.zendnn_op.
+Here the "zendnn_op" will be available on the python side via `torch.ops.zentorch.zendnn_op`.
 The zendnn_op_impl must be present in any existing cpp files corresponding to the op or a new cpp file.

 >Note:
 Following are guidelines to consider when creating and registering a new op.